YunqingSun0-0/ovuf-psi/README.md

 * This project relies on emp and relic library.
 * To install emp, refer to https://github.com/emp-toolkit/emp-tool, https://github.com/emp-toolkit/emp-ot
 * To install relic, refer to https://github.com/relic-toolkit/relic.
+Please checkout to 91e2d86dbc8668dc562b189e74815c4857710d38.
 We use the preset of BLS128 curve.

 ## Test
 * Private Set Generation